Does Quartessence Ease Tensions?: Results and discussion

-with $\chi^2_{\rm eff}(\hat{\vartheta})= -2\ln{\mathcal{L}(\hat{\theta})}$, $\hat{\vartheta}$ the parameters vector at the maximum likelihood and $p_D=\overline{\chi^2_{\rm eff}(\vartheta)}-\chi^2_{\rm eff}(\hat{\vartheta})$, where an average taken over the posterior distribution is implied by the bar.
-The term $p_D$ accounts for the complexity of the model, balancing the improvement brought on the goodness of fit $\chi^2_{\rm eff}$ by the introduction of additional parameters.
-We compute $\Delta\mathrm{DIC}$ for the two extended models, using the DIC of \lcdm\ as a reference; given the definition of Eq.~\eqref{eq:dic}, a negative (positive) value of $\Delta\mathrm{DIC}$ will show that the extended model is favoured (disfavoured) by the data over the reference model.
-Combining CMB and LSS data sets we find that in \udm\ $\Delta\mathrm{DIC}=-0.21$; although this results is better than what found for \ncdm\ ($\Delta\mathrm{DIC}\approx1$ when combining \planck\ and LSS), no preference for the considered model over the standard \lcdm\ cosmology is found.
-This is due to the fact that LSS tightly constrains $\cinf$ to be small and, therefore, the joint CMB+LSS posterior doe not deviate much from the one obtained in \lcdm\ even though an additional parameter is present.
+where an average taken over the posterior distribution is implied by the bar.
+The term $p_{\rm D}$ accounts for the complexity of the model, balancing the improvement brought on the goodness of fit, $\chi^2_{\rm eff}$, by the introduction of additional parameters.

+We compute $\Delta\mathrm{DIC}$ for the two extended models, using the DIC of \lcdm\ as a reference; given the definition of Eq.~\eqref{eq:dic}, a negative (positive) value of $\Delta\mathrm{DIC}$ will show that the extended model is favoured (disfavoured) by the data over \lcdm.
+Combining CMB and LSS data sets we find that in \udm\ $\Delta\mathrm{DIC}=-0.21$; although this results is better than what found for \ncdm\ ($\Delta\mathrm{DIC}\approx1$ when combining CMB and LSS), no preference for quartessence over the standard \lcdm\ cosmology is found.
+To state this, we assume thresholds of $-5$ and $-10$ for moderate and strong preference of the extended model over \lcdm, as discussed in \citet{Joudaki:2016kym}.

-Therefore, we conclude that the effect of the \udm\ model on the growth of structure decreases significantly the tension between the considered data sets, to $0.3\sigma$ from the \lcdm\ $3.4\sigma$.
-However, the comparison of the two models, quantified through the DIC, highlights that data do not significantly prefer the extension we consider in this paper.
+The poor evidence in favour of quartessence is due to the fact that, whilst CMB results leave quite some freedom for the $\cinf$ parameter, thus inabling to ease the tension, the LSS data set tightly constraints this parameter (with constraining power coming mostly from nonlinear scales).
+Hence, when combining the two data-sets to evaluate the DIC, the LSS dominates and does not allow $\cinf$ to assume the values able to ease the tension.
+As a result, the DIC does not significantly improve with respect to \lcdm.
+Therefore, we conclude that the effect of the \udm\ model on the growth of structure decreases significantly the tension on the $S_8$ parameter: $0.3\sigma$ for \udm\ vs $3.4\sigma$ for \lcdm.
+However, the comparison of the two models, quantified through the DIC, highlights that the available data does not favour quartessence over \lcdm\ in a statistically significant manner.

+This result might seem puzzling at a first glance, given the significant reduction of the tension on $S_8$.
+However, assessing the tension focusing only on a single parameter might be misleading as, moving from $\Lambda$CDM to \udm, the tension on $S_8$ might have been moved in other parts of the parameter space.
+This can be quantified exploiting the DIC estimator to assess the concordance of the two different data sets \citep[see][]{Joudaki:2016kym},